apache/yunikorn-site/docs/performance/evaluate_perf_function_with_kwok.md

 ## Environment

 The test is conducted using KWOK in a Cluster.
 The cluster environment is optimized according to the performance tuning settings in the YuniKorn documentation.
 For more details, refer to the [Benchmarking Tutorial](performance/performance_tutorial.md#performance-tuning).
+You can conveniently set up Kwok in your Kubernetes Cluster by downloading the scripts we provide [here](https://github.com/apache/yunikorn-k8shim/blob/master/deployments/kwok-perf-test/kwok-setup.sh).

 For data monitoring, Prometheus will be employed to gather metrics.
 We'll use count(kube_pod_status_scheduled_time{namespace="default"}) as an indicator of throughput.